ragsanaa/all-trips-plugin/readme.txt

 * **Design Reusability** - Save your designs with unique keywords for easy reference

 The plugin connects directly to the WeTravel API to ensure your trip information is always up-to-date.
 When you update trip details, prices, or availability on WeTravel, changes will automatically reflect on your website.
-Perfect for travel agencies, tour operators, and any business using WeTravel who wants to customize their widget appearance to match their brand.
+Perfect for travel agencies, tour operators, and any business using WeTravel that wants to customize their widget appearance to match their brand.

 == External Services ==